 Ofcom control who can transmit where, and on what frequency, to make sure that different users do not cause interference to each other.

-This is especially important regarding "official" radio users such as police, emergency services, railways, military, air traffic control etc.
+This is especially important regarding "official" radio users such as police, the emergency services, railways, military, air traffic control etc.

 These are basic, short-range walkie-talkies that conform to the EU-wide "PMR446" standard can be be used by anyone in the UK or EU with no need for any licence.